Dead Rising 2: Remake

 At Captivate 2011, Capcom's annual press show, the company announced that it was releasing Dead Rising 2: Off the Record, as a reinterpretation of the game with Frank West from the original Dead Rising as the main character.
 The game was released for the same consoles on October 11 in North America, October 13 in Japan, and October 14 in Europe for a discount retail price.

 Off the Record is intended as a complete reimagining of Dead Rising 2, with new missions, cutscenes, environments, enemies, and weapons.
 The photography mechanic from the first Dead Rising is also included.
 There are technical and system upgrades, such as optimization of loading times and improved network performance.
 Off the Record also features a new sandbox mode.
 This allows players to explore Fortune City without the obstacle of time.
 Off The Record has received mostly positive reviews, with the changes and additions both praised and panned.

-On September 13, 2016, Capcom re-released the game alongside Dead Rising and Dead Rising 2: Off the Record on Xbox One and PlayStation 4to coincide with the tenth anniversary of the game.
+On September 13, 2016, Capcom re-released Off the Record alongside Dead Rising and Dead Rising 2 on PlayStation 4 and Xbox One to coincide with the tenth anniversary of the series.

 Reception

-Dead Rising 2 received "generally favorable" reviews, according to review aggregator Metacritic.
+Dead Rising 2 received "generally favorable" reviews, according to review aggregator website Metacritic.

 GameZone gave the Xbox 360 version of the game a 6 out of 10, stating, "the lackluster presentation, uninspired story, outright broken multiplayer, and atrocious amount of glitches makes Dead Rising 2 less of a flawed gem and more of a somewhat polished pile that incrementally smells worse the longer you let it sit in your disc drive."

 Game Informer gave the game a 9.5 out of 10, stating, "Even after playing for dozens of hours, you'll still find new things in Dead Rising 2.
 I won't spoil anything, but there's a lot of variety to be found in the game beyond obvious things like the number of objects that can be used as bludgeons.
 This game is designed for multiple playthroughs, and I'm looking forward to each and every one of them."

-Ben "Yahtzee" Croshaw listed Dead Rising 2 in second place in his Top 5 games of 2010, praising it for correcting all of Dead Risings issues, such as high difficulty, poor AI and the Combo Weapons mechanic.

 In February 2011, Capcom announced that the title had sold more than 2.2 million copies worldwide.

-As of March 31, 2022, the game had sold 3.10 million copies worldwide.
+As of March 31, 2024, the game had sold 3.20 million copies worldwide.